-Appendix of Evidence no later than four (4) days after receiving the opposing party's signed copy.
-Thus, the Joint Brief must be filed at least twenty-eight (28) days before the motion hearing cutoff set forth in the case management order and in accordance with the requirements of Local Rule 6-1.
+After receiving the integrated version of the motion and related papers, the moving party shall finalize it for filing without making any further revisions to the Joint Brief and appendices, except to note in the Joint Appendix of Facts (in the format described in the instructions below) whether any facts added by the opposing party are disputed or undisputed.
+Once finalized, the moving party's counsel shall sign and electronically file the Joint Brief, Joint Appendix of Facts, and Joint Appendix of Evidence no later than four (4) days after receiving the opposing party's signed copy.
+Thus, the Joint Brief must be filed no later than twenty-eight (28) days before the motion hearing cutoff set forth in the case management order and in accordance with the requirements of Local Rule 6-1.
 The Joint Brief shall be accompanied by a Notice of Motion and Motion for Summary Judgment and shall be calendared pursuant to the Local Rules on an available date within the motion hearing cutoff.

-- (e) Reply Memorandum.
-No later than seven (7) days after the Joint Brief is filed and no later than twenty-one (21) days before the scheduled hearing date, the moving party may separately file a reply memorandum of points and authorities, not exceeding ten (10) pages in length.
+(e) Reply Memorandum.

+No later than seven (7) days after the Joint Brief is filed and no later than twentyone (21) days before the scheduled hearing date, the moving party may separately file a reply memorandum of points and authorities, not exceeding ten (10) pages in length.
 The moving party may not use this filing to supplement the Joint Appendix of Facts or the Joint Appendix of Evidence in any way.
-No additional briefing or filing in support of or in opposition to the MSJ is permitted. - 3.
-Stipulations to Extend Briefing Schedule.
+No additional briefing or filing in support of or in opposition to the MSJ is permitted.

+3. Stipulations to Extend Briefing Schedule.

 The parties may stipulate to a lengthier briefing schedule that is reasonable for all parties.
-If the parties are filing crossmotions for summary judgment on different claims, the briefing schedule will need to be adjusted to accommodate the cross-motions.
-Any stipulation to a lengthier briefing schedule must provide the Court at least twenty-one (21) days between the reply deadline and the hearing date and comply with the motion hearing cut-off deadline.
+If the parties are filing cross-motions for summary judgment on different claims, the briefing schedule will need to be adjusted to accommodate the cross-motions.
+Any stipulation to a lengthier briefing schedule must be provided to the court no later than 21 days prior to the hearing date and comply with the motion hearing cut-off deadline.

-C. JOINT APPENDIX OF FACTS (JAF)
+JOINT APPENDIX OF FACTS (JAF)